-Karina Ridzuan is Director, Group Business Services at Destination Resorts and Hotels Sdn Bhd (formerly known as Themed Attractions Resorts & Hotels Sdn Bhd).
-She oversees a portfolio of Group functions including Legal, Secretarial, Risk, and Human Capital.
-Karina joined Destination Resorts and Hotels Sdn Bhd (DRH), in 2011 as Senior Vice President, Legal & Secretarial and was promoted to Director, Legal & Secretarial in 2013.
-She started her career with Petronas and with more than 16 years working in legal, finance and intellectual property.
-Prior to joining DRH, she was the Chief Executive Officer of Dewan Philharmonic Petronas and Malaysian Philharmonic Orchestra.
+Karina is Director, Group Business Services at Themed Attractions Resorts & Hotels Sdn Bhd (TAR&H).
+She oversees a portfolio of Group functions including Legal, Secretarial, Risk as well as Human Capital.
+Karina joined Destination Resorts and Hotels Sdn Bhd (DRH), which subsequently merged with Themed Attractions Resorts Sdn Bhd to become TAR&H, in May 2011 as Senior Vice President, Legal & Secretarial and was promoted to Director, Legal & Secretarial in June 2013.
+She started her career with Petronas and has spent more than 16 years working in legal and finance as well as intellectual property.
+Prior to joining DRH, she was the Chief Executive Officer of the Dewan Philharmonic Petronas and Malaysian Philharmonic Orchestra.